antoniosimuncic/VERN_Air-Quality-Meter/README.md

 # Week 6 - PCB Assembly

 In the sixth week of the project, I began assembling the PCB as the components and boards had arrived.
-Using the stencil from JLCPCB, I applied solder paste to the pads, ensuring accurate placement of the components.
-I then carefully placed each component onto the board, paying special attention to orientation and alignment.
+Using the stencil from JLCPCB, I applied solder paste to the pads, and then I carefully placed each component onto the board, paying special attention to orientation and alignment.
 After assembling the board, I placed the board on an SMD hotplate reflow soldering station to perform the reflow soldering process.
 After the board cooled down, I inspected the connections to ensure the soldering process finished successfully.
 With the PCB assembly complete, I began the first board power-up to do the initial testing and troubleshooting.

 ![Photo of the production process](https://github.com/antoniosimuncic/VERN_Air-Quality-Meter/blob/main/Documentation/production-process.jpg)